Fear No Evil (1981 film): Box office

+The film grossed $3 million at the U.S. box office.

 Critical response

-Fear No Evil won the 1981 Saturn Award for Best Low-Budget Film.

 Variety described it as "spooky and surreal" and "strong on atmospherics".
 The Fort Lauderdale News's Candice Russell praised the film as "an admirable debut...
 Slick and handsome, Fear No Evil features nifty special effects like the emanations from the transmogrified Lucifer and the glittery beams from a laser-like gold cross."
 Tom Buckley of the New York Times was not impressed, however, comparing it unfavorably to the films of George Romero, and writing, "The dialogue and characterizations are rudimentary.
 Of the acting and the direction, the best that can be said is that they would not disgrace a small-city drama club."
 Bill von Maurer of The Miami News noted that "there is a germ of a good idea in Fear No Evil," but felt that the plot "meanders and frequently plunges into the obtuse."
 Joe Baltake of the Philadelphia Daily News noted that the film appears to borrow elements from such films as Carrie (1976), but summarized it favorably: "Thanks to some genuinely sincere and solid emoting from its cast and some semblance of substance, Fear No Evil not only effectively scares the daylights out of you, but also sticks to the ribs of the mind."

 Robert Alan Ross of the Tampa Bay Times praised the film's cinematography, but added that "not even the most competent editor could improve Fear No Evil."
 Linda Gross of the Los Angeles Times made similar praises about the cinematography, writing that the film "contains sublime poetic imagery.
 The photography by Fred Goodich is beautiful and the music (including much punk) is superbly melodramatic.
 As for the negative, the film exploits sex and religion, contains some very corny dialogue and has one of the sickest sex scenes in recent history."
 Gross also added that she felt the film may have contained an implicit homophobic message: "The main problem with reviewing Fear No Evil is that it's a film in which Lucifer seems gay.
-If that's the film maker's intention, it extends the probability that the material is, at least, latently homophobic...
-If neither the film maker nor the actor portraying Lucifer intends to imply sexuality or gender, then, the reviewer stands corrected."
+If that's the film maker's intention, it extends the probability that the material is, at least, latently homophobic...If neither the film maker nor the actor portraying Lucifer intends to imply sexuality or gender, then, the reviewer stands corrected."